luuranko/personal-chinese-dictionary/README.md

 - User can add words
   - hanzi, pinyin(s), finnish translation, english translation, explanation, tag(s)
 - User can modify words in the database
-- More functionality to searching by pinyin
+- More functionality to searching
   - Support for searching with style pīnyīn instead of PIN1YIN1
+  - User can search with limited regular expressions
+  - User can search by tag
+  - User can search by translation and explanation
-- Import words from text file
+- Import words from a text file
 - Visual improvements
   - Show pinyin in a style like pīnyīn instead of PIN1YIN1
   - Pinyin is shown below the character
 - Mass modification options
   - User can change the name of a tag without modifying each word containing it individually
+- Learning challenges
+  - Option to hide translations, explanations and/or pinyin

 ## Credits